 Dead in the context of exercise is an object not moving and not having any momentum.

 Lift in the context of exercise means lifting an object to a higher position or level.

 “Dead lift refers to the lifting of dead (without momentum) weight”

-Once a client is aware of this explanation the client will understand that whenever a weight is dead on the ground and lifted, it is a variation of a dead lift.
+Once a client is aware of this explanation they will understand that whenever a weight is lifted dead from the ground, it is an exercise variation of a Deadlift.

 There are many stances and movements to use for lifting dead weight, here are a few to possibly open up new worlds for you: